Background image: How to improve production performance - PPI

 Revealing, Quantifying and Resolving Production Inefficiencies and Challenges

-The production inefficiencies most often resolved through PPI solutions include unplanned downtime, speed loss, changeover inefficiencies, micro-stoppages and supply chain-driven losses.
-Acknowledgement, focused analysis and mitigation of these challenges through PPI can greatly improve production efficiency and resilience.
+The production inefficiencies most often resolved through data management solutions include unplanned downtime, speed loss, changeover inefficiencies, micro-stoppages and supply chain-driven losses.
+Acknowledgement, focused analysis and mitigation of these challenges can greatly improve production efficiency and resilience.

 Unplanned Downtime

 Unplanned downtime continues to be a primary concern for factory operators.
 The inability to swiftly diagnose and address the root causes of downtime can translate to significant losses in productivity and revenue.
-PPI offers a solution by enabling granular monitoring of production processes, identifying even minor stoppages, and optimizing Overall Equipment Effectiveness (OEE).
+Industrial Data Management offers a solution by enabling granular monitoring of production processes, identifying even minor stoppages, and optimizing Overall Equipment Effectiveness (OEE).

 Speed Loss and Time Inefficiencies